Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Introduction

-Microhydrodynamic flow is often studied using mesoscale methods, which can solve for Stokes flow in an effective, highly efficient manner.
-Examples of this include the LB approach~\cite{dunweg2009lattice, kruger2017lattice} and MPCD~\cite{kapral2008multiparticle, gompper2009multi}.
+Among these methods, mesoscale approaches have gained popularity.
+Examples include the LB approach~\cite{dunweg2009lattice, kruger2017lattice} and MPCD~\cite{kapral2008multiparticle, gompper2009multi}.
 These consider the one-particle phase-space probability density, effectively operating on the level of the Boltzmann transport equation.
 That is, they resolve fluid flow at sufficiently long time and length scales.
 The advantage of this is that the mesoscale dynamics are fully local, unlike that of the original microhydrodynamic problem, and that the stress tensor can be directly manipulated in thermal flow.
 This makes the algorithm by which the dynamics are propagated straightforwardly parallelizable, which can more than offset the cost of having to resolve smaller length/time scales.
-The disadvantage of using mesoscale methods is that the resulting fluid medium is compressible, typically having the equation of state of an ideal gas.
-This can lead to spurious flows~\cite{zantop2021multi}, especially if the medium is required to be incompressible.
+A disadvantage is that the resulting fluid medium is compressible, typically having the equation of state of an ideal gas.
+This can lead to spurious flows~\cite{zantop2021multi}.
 Many of these issues may be ameliorated by a suitable choice of time step or collision operator, though this typically comes at the expense of efficiency.

 In this work, we revisit the numerical problem of determining incompressible microhydrodynamic flows.
 We select an approach based on Fourier transforms to obtain solutions the Stokes equations on a cubic lattice~\cite{storti2013fft, fontana2020fourier, xie2021low}.
 Fourier transforms can be very efficiently performed on the GPU, especially using high performance implementations of the Fast Fourier Transform (FFT), such as the FFTW library~\cite{frigo1998fftw}.
 In brief, we transform the force density acting on the fluid to $\boldsymbol{k}$-space, project out that part which contributes to the pressure, and weight the projection by the Laplacian in reciprocal space, before transforming this $\boldsymbol{k}$-space flow field back to real space to obtain the fluid velocity.
 This allows for easy and accurate determination of the velocity profile caused by a force distribution on a periodic domain; provided there is no net force (\textit{i.e.}, no $\boldsymbol{k} = \boldsymbol{0}$ mode).
+However, there are choices and pitfalls when working with discrete systems that are underexposed in the literature.